 Kulas got his start as a coach as an assistant coach for the boys' team at Glasgow High School in Delaware in 1995.
 The team captured the Delaware High School state championship and finished the season ranked No. 25 nationally.
 Kulas also served as the head goalkeeper coach for Delaware ODP from 1995-99.

-Along the way to establishing himself as a well-respected coach at elite levels, Kulas has personally trained the likes of Demarcus Beasley (U.S. Men's National Team, Puebla LIGA MX/Mexico); Charlie Davies (U.S. Men's National Team, Superliga Randers FC/Denmark); Bobby Convey (U.S. Men's National Team, Sporting Kansas City/MLS); Stuart Holden (U.S. Men's National Team, Bolton Wanderers/England); Marcus Tracy (U.S. Men's National Team, Aalborg/Denmark); Simon Elliott (New Zealand National Team); Cory Gibbs (U.S. Men's National Team, Chicago Fire/MLS); Chris Armas (U.S. Men's National Team, Chicago Fire/MLS); Kheli Dube (Zimbabwe National Team, Chicago Fire/MLS) and Daryl Ferguson (Barbados National Team, Fredericksburg Hotspur/PDL).
+Along the way to establishing himself as a well-respected coach at elite levels, Kulas has personally trained the likes of Stuart Holden (U.S. Men's National team, Bolton Wanderers/English Football League Championship); Mark Howard (Aarhus Gymnastikforening/Danish Superliga); Demarcus Beasley (U.S. Men's National Team, Puebla LIGA MX/Mexico); Charlie Davies (U.S. Men's National Team, Superliga Randers FC/Denmark); Bobby Convey (U.S. Men's National Team, Toronto FC/MLS); Marcus Tracy (U.S. Men's National Team, Aalborg/Denmark); Simon Elliott (New Zealand National Team); Cory Gibbs (U.S. Men's National Team, Chicago Fire/MLS); Chris Armas (U.S. Men's National Team, Chicago Fire/MLS); Kheli Dube (Zimbabwe National Team, Chicago Fire/MLS) and Daryl Ferguson (Barbados National Team, Fredericksburg Hotspur/PDL).

 Kulas received a Bachelor's Degree in English Literary Studies from Delaware.
-He and his wife of 13 years, Jennifer, have a 10-year old son, Quinn.
-The couple is expecting their second child in October and resides in Wilmington, Del.
+He and his wife of 14 years, Jennifer, have an 11-year old son, Quinn, and an infant daughter, Irie, and reside in Wilmington, Del.